tollim311/bayernDeMonique/readme.txt

 Finally open index.html in your browser and here it is, you can generate the data for analysis

-To have a full access to the data, it require to add the folder Data with the files of SecondSpectrum (which is too big to fit on github)
+To have a full access to the data, it require to add in the folder Data the files of SecondSpectrum (which is too big to fit on github)